By Theodore Sliwinski, Attorney

 As stated above, courts have pretty wide discretion in deciding what punishment your spouse will receive for the failure to pay, or how to enforce the alimony award.
 Although these may vary from state to state, most states allow the following remedies.

-New Jersey courts have held that a paying spouse’s willful (intentional) disobedience of a valid court order to pay alimony may be punished by contempt.
-So, if you live in New Jersey and your spouse has failed to pay alimony, a court might hold your spouse in contempt.
-If the judge finds your ex in contempt, the first punishment will most likely be an order to pay the overdue support and possibly an additional fine.
+If a judge finds your ex in contempt, the first punishment will most likely be an order to pay the overdue support and possibly an additional fine.
 After that, if your spouse continues to disobey the order, the judge might find you in criminal contempt, which could potentially result in jail time.

 Many alimony orders start out with an income withholding order, which requires the payor spouse's employer to withhold the alimony amount from the payor spouse's paycheck and send it directly to the supported spouse.
 This type of arrangement takes the payor spouse right out of the equation, and guarantees that you'll receive alimony, as long as your spouse remains employed.

 If your original alimony order did not include an income withholding provision, and now you're having problems getting paid directly by your spouse, you should consider asking the court for an income withholding order to ensure that future payments are made.